-- Ability to think logically and diagnose problems. - Ability to provide solutions for different design problems and develop solutions. - Assessment of design alternatives submitted and their logic.
-(Support self-learning). - Ability to visual imagination, volumetric visualization, and submitting authentic and creative concepts. - Ability to collect and analyze information, build requirements program for diverse projects.
-(Supports self-learning). - Oral and interactive exams. - D. General and Transferable Skills (other skills relevant to employability and personal development) - D1.
-Responds to cultural, economic, social and environmental changes in the context of practicing interior design. - D2.
-Works in a team and are aware of the value of the integrity of practicing design.
-Is ready to hold leadership roles and work efficiently in a team. - D3.
-Presents a persuasive, visual, oral and written presentation for design projects in addition to showing the capability to listen and explain external data.
-Communicates effective method and content-wise (to build a case, -----, to persuade in a particular topic).
+- 1- Ability to think logically and diagnose problems. - 2- Ability to provide solutions for different design problems and develop solutions. - 3- Assessment of design alternatives submitted and their logic.
+(Support self-learning). - 4- Ability to visual imagination, volumetric visualization, and submitting authentic and creative concepts. - 5- Ability to collect and analyze information, build requirements program for diverse projects.
+(Supports self-learning). - 6- Oral and interactive exams.

+D. Ger neral and Transferable Skills D1 Responds to cultural, economic, social and environmental changes in the context of practicing interior design.
+D2 Works in a team and are aware of the value of the integrity of practicing design.
+Is ready to hold leadership roles and work efficiently in a team.
+D3 Presents a persuasive, visual, oral and written presentation for design projects in addition to showing the capability to listen and explain external data.
+Communicates effective method and content-wise (to build a case,, to persuade in a particular topic).

-- Seminars: qualify for research or logical examination of all theories, issues, methods, techniques and views of design. - Training: to test conceptual development, criticize design proposals, learning and comparative analysis, assessment, advice and evaluation through communication and media strategies. - Workshops: to acquire and develop special skills, that can be applied in specific work projects. - Field Visits: to gain experience in the real world context and design applications in built-up environments and expand the student knowledge of design elements. - Presentation Reviews: to show and detail design proposals, receive assessments feedback of proposed projects and transfer them into handbooks and guidelines for future presentations. - Independent Study (self-learning): enhance and develop independency of research, critical analysis, decision-making, planning and self-management, and consider their impacts on work.
+- 1- Seminars: qualify for research or logical examination of all theories, issues, methods, techniques and views of design. - 2- Training: to test conceptual development, criticize design proposals, learning and comparative analysis, assessment, advice and evaluation through communication and media strategies. - 3- Workshops: to acquire and develop special skills, that can be applied in specific work projects. - 4- Field Visits: to gain experience in the real world context and design applications in built-up environments and expand the student knowledge of design elements. - 5- Presentation Reviews: to show and detail design proposals, receive assessments feedback of proposed projects and transfer them into handbooks and guidelines for future presentations. - 6- Independent Study (self-learning): enhance and develop independency of research, critical analysis, decision-making, planning and self-management, and consider their impacts on work.

-- Student preparation of written documents about specified subjects (supporting self-learning) - Ability to apply theories, methodologies and different techniques of design. - Ability to work team spirit - Have a sense of responsibility, self-organization, motivation and management
+- 1- Student preparation of written documents about specified subjects (supporting self-learning). - 2- Ability to apply theories, methodologies and different techniques of design. - 3- Ability to work team spirit. - 4- Have a sense of responsibility, self-organization, motivation and management.